nanostores/nanostores/README.md

 ```

 `store.subscribe(cb)` in contrast with `store.listen(cb)` also call listeners
 immediately during the subscription.
-Note that the initial call for `store.
-subscribe(cb)` will not have any previous value and `oldValue`
+Note that the initial call for `store.subscribe(cb)` will not have any
-will be `undefined`.
+previous value and `oldValue` will be `undefined`.

 [router]: https://github.com/nanostores/router